EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ## Common upgrade workflow (local dev)
-In this section, we will give example about how to upgrade each contract and how to test.
+In this section, we will give examples about how to upgrade each contract and how to test.
+If you run this on server, only change is that you need to give the proxy address manully, the docker internal https doesnt work on server.

-### X509 upgrade (V3): forces revert for validateCertificate
+### X509 upgrade (V3): forces revert for `validateCertificate`
 - Intend: Upgrade X509 to revert for any certificate validation
 - Before: True validation result for valid certificate, false validation result for invalid certificate.
 - After: False validation result for valid certificate, false validation result for invalid certificate.